Summer is Out, School is In—and So Is the Dirt!

 Create a Shoe Organizer

 A dirty carpet can make you feel like you have a dirty home.
-In some ways, it’s true—because walking on a dirty, germ infested carpet affects your physical health.
+In some ways, it’s true—because walking on a dirty carpet affects your physical health.
 Does your teenager lie down on your living room carpet while watching his favorite show?
 Does your first grader rough house with his siblings in the hallway?
 You have a busy household to run, and filled with ‘precious cargo’, so you don’t have any time to worry about a dirty carpet.
 To minimize the dirt that’s dragged in from every old place your child has been all day, create a shoe organizer and place it by the front door.

 Head to your local department store, and purchase a shoe organizer (similar to what you use to hang up your shoes in your closet.)
 It won’t cost you more than $20 and you’ll instantly have an easy way for your children to organize their shoes and eliminate the ‘dirt factor’ when they come home from school.